 3. Using Equation to Insert ‘Greater Than or Equal to’ Symbol

-Excel equation command can be used in this regard too because there’s a Symbols feature in it.
+Excel equation command can be used in this regard.
+Because there’s a Symbols feature in it.
 We can insert it as an equation.

-A box for typing equations will open up and you will get an Equation ribbon in the ribbon bar.
+A box for typing equations will open up and you will get the Equation tab in the ribbon bar.

 The greater than or equal to symbol is now inserted in the Equation box.